 ‘Just make sure that you check all garments are suitable to be washed at this temperature before putting them in the washing machine,' advises Susan.
 'Take care not to ruin your clothes by boil-washing.’

 ‘For clothes that can’t be washed at 60-degrees in a washing machine, our advice is to wash at the highest temperature possible without ruining clothing or laundry items.
 Check guidance on the label of each item to be washed and it’s important to use a good laundry detergent.’

 3. Don’t let the laundry basket pile up

 Susan also doesn’t recommend leaving clothes to pile up over time — instead she advises more regular washes, so bacteria is killed quicker.

 'Most people leave clothes and household items until a pile has built up before washing and there’s also a tendency for people to wash at 40°C on a quick wash cycle — which we don’t recommend.
 Under current circumstances, we would recommend that you do 60°C washes, more regularly, as soon as clothes have been worn.’

 4. Add a cleanser to the wash

-Cleaning influencer Harriet Knock, who runs the account @making_ahouse_ahome, advises adding certain products, to ensure all bacteria is killed.
+Cleaning influencer Harriet Knockadvises adding certain products, to ensure all bacteria is killed.

 5. Use sprays on outerwear

-Outwear can often get neglected when it comes to washing, which is concerning considering it’s something most of us wear every single day.
-Harriet says that it’s important to wash outwear garments, such as coats, scarves, hats and gloves, regularly – to keep them as clean as possible
+Outwear can often get neglected when it comes to washing, which is concerning considering it's something most of us wear every single day.
+It's important to wash outwear garments, such as coats, scarves, hats and gloves, regularly – to keep them as clean as possible